-[00:07:02] Jeffrey Rosen: Wonderful.
-Thank you so much for that.
-And it really is fascinating, as you say, to see Cicero emphasizing the goal of government to be to protect private property, not to cultivate virtue.
-To see Locke directly citing Cicero for that conclusion.
-And then as you say, and Madison getting his Locke in conclusion from Cicero as well.
-Scott Nelson, in your forthcoming book, Cicero Politics in the 21st Century, you distill lessons for today from Cicero and the Western world.
-And you talk about, in particular, his book on the republic, on the Commonwealth, which gives us the constitutional thought of Cicero and its emphasis on separation of powers.
-Tell us about those constitutional principles that are found in, on the republic and what lessons they can give us today.
+[00:06:40] Jeffrey Rosen: Wonderful.
+Thank you so much for that and it really is fascinating, as you say, to see Cicero emphasizing the goal of government to be to protect private property not to cultivate virtue, to see Locke directly citing Cicero for that conclusion and then, as you say Madison getting his Lockean conclusion from Cicero as well.

+[00:07:02] Jeffrey Rosen: Scott Nelson, in your forthcoming book, Cicero Politics in the 21st Century, you distill lessons for today from Cicero and the Western world, and you talk about in particular, his book On the Republic, on the Commonwealth, which gives us the constitutional thought of Cicero and its emphasis on separation of powers.
+Tell us about those constitutional principles that are found in On the Republic and what lessons they can give us today.

-[00:07:52] Scott Nelson: Sure.
-And thank you very much for having me.
-I mean I think that the Cicero's political thought, has a few different pillars, certainly the constitutional one.
-But also I do think, that De Officiis On Duties is important as well as De Auditore, the role played by reason and speech in the public sphere.
-I mean, we after all, we pride ourselves in our public today on the power of persuasion, you know, not forcing conclusions or outcomes but rather persuading other people because we believe that we all share in reason and that's actually part of Cicero's notion of the natural law, that all human beings share in reason.
-And that actually there is a law that precedes even political community.
-So I think that this is an important point for Cicero because it means that, let's say majority opinion is not necessarily what makes law it's not just what the masses say.
-There is actually a universal objective law out there and a just political community is just only insofar as is respects that kind of Law.
-And I think that once you've established that point, the lives rather easily into the natural rights doctrine of the Founding Fathers.
+[00:07:29] Scott Nelson: Sure.
+And thank you very much for having me here.
+I mean I think that Cicero's political thought has a few different pillars, certainly the constitutional one but also I do think that on Duties is important as well, the role played by reason in speech in the public sphere.

+[00:07:47] Scott Nelson: I mean, after all, we pride ourselves in our republics today on the power of persuasion.
+Not forcing conclusions or outcomes, but rather in persuading other people, because we believe that we all share in reason.
+That's actually part of Cicero's notion of the natural law that all human beings share in reason, and that actually there is a law that precedes even political community.

+[00:08:14] Scott Nelson: So, I think that this is an important point for Cicero because it means that, let's say majority opinion is not necessarily what makes law.
+It's not just what the masses say.
+There is actually a universal objective law out there and a just political community is just only insofar as it respects that kind of law.